mooseman/Sea-DOS/README.md

 This project, forked from uefi-dev, aims to create a public-domain 64-bit DOS-like OS.

+Status (as at 3rd May 2025) - Builds (for me) but boot still drops to UEFI shell.

 Acknowledgement

 Sea-DOS would not be possible without the excellent work of queso-fuego,